software-students-fall2024/5-final-yippee/README.md

 ## Description

 A web app that recommends a movie to a user everyday.
 Users can keep track of the movies they've watched.
+Experience the app by visiting (https://swe-final-web-app-m232t.ondigitalocean.app/)

 ## Team Members